Waste in New Zealand: Waste reduction

-By 1996 the New Zealand cities of Auckland, Waitakere, North Shore and Lower Hutt had kerbside recycling bins available.
-In New Plymouth, Wanganui and Upper Hutt recyclable material was collected if placed in suitable bags.
+By 1996, the New Zealand cities of Auckland, Waitakere, North Shore and Lower Hutt had kerbside recycling bins available.
+In New Plymouth, Wanganui, and Upper Hutt, recyclable material was collected if placed in suitable bags.
 By 2007 73% of New Zealanders had access to kerbside recycling.

 Kerbside collection of organic waste is carried out by the Mackenzie District Council and the Timaru District Council.
 Christchurch City Council has introduced an organic waste collection system as part of kerbside recycling.
 Other councils are carrying out trials.

 Waste to energy incineration

-Recently, there has been a rise in interest for waste-to-energy incineration, where waste is turned into energy for communities to use.
+In 2019, there was a rise in interest for waste-to-energy incineration, where waste is turned into energy for communities to use.
 However, research has found that this method could create more environmental issues, with 1.2 tonnes of CO_{2} being produced for every waste tonne.
 Plastic pollution researcher Trisia Farrelly recommends that this is a wasteful technique which "destroys valuable resources and perpetuates waste generation".